 3.23 In terms of the staff pay award for 2023/24, which is also applied to Councillors' allowances, the pay policy states that the Joint Chief Executive negotiates this with the recognised union within the budget available.
-This negotiation has not yet concluded following the Union's pay claim submitted by the Union in December.
-At this stage, an indicative amount for pay inflation, as well as other pay inflation
+This negotiation has not yet concluded following the Union's pay claim submitted in December.
+At this stage, an indicative amount for

-- commitments, are incorporated within the draft budget.
-If the matter is resolved before the Executive meeting in January, the budget will be revised and, in recommending the draft Budget to Council. - 3.24 Surrey County Council has given notice to withdraw from the on-street parking arrange with the Council.
+- pay inflation, as well as other pay inflation commitments, are incorporated within the draft budget. - 3.24 Surrey County Council has given notice to withdraw from the on-street parking arrange with the Council.
 The exit detail is currently being negotiated with SCC and the budget has been adjusted to reflect an indicative impact, once the full detail is resolved it will be incorporated into the July budget.
 The estimate included within Appendix 3 is £1.4million representing the net loss of income to the Council.